 The Bottom Line

 Despite the shortcomings of the Chase Freedom credit card, I would still recommend it as a rewards cards for someone who is looking for an everyday cash back card.
 I use it as my everyday card for mundane purchases like gas and groceries.
-The Chase Freedom card is an excellent rewards card for the reasons I’ve previously listed, especially because:
+The Chase Freedom card is an excellent rewards card for cash back

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.